yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-troubleshoot.md

 showAsideToc: true
 ---

-If you are unable to reach Yugabyte Cloud or having issues, first check the [cloud status](https://status.yugabyte.cloud/).
+If you are unable to reach YugabyteDB Managed or having issues, first check the [cloud status](https://status.yugabyte.cloud/).

 ## Connectivity